 The school is committed to the protection and safety of children and young people.
 We expect all staff to share this commitment.
-Any position offered at the end of the interview process will be subject to verification of right to work in the UK, qualifications requirements, satisfactory DBS Enhanced Disclosure, teacher prohibition and barred list checks, Pre-employment medical screening and satisfactory references.
-If you work in a school, one of your referees must be your current or most recent Head Teacher.
+Any position offered at the end of the interview process will be subject to verification of right to work in the UK, qualifications requirements, satisfactory DBS Enhanced Disclosure, teacher prohibition and barred list checks, Pre-employment medical screening, online vetting checks and satisfactory references.
+If you work in a school, one of your referees must be your current or most recent Headteacher.

-Thank you for your interest in Acland Burghley.
+Thank you for your interest in Acland Burghley School.
 I look forward to hearing from you.